HatefDastour/hatefdastour.github.io/_publications/dastour2024analysis.md

 ---
-title: "Analysis of forest fire patterns and their relationship with climate variables in Alberta's natural subregions"
+title: "Analysis of forest fire patterns and their relationship with climate variables in Albertas natural subregions"
 collection: publications
 permalink: /publication/dastour2024analysis
 date: 2024-02-19